voidsculptorart/mics/README.md

 Interacting with a smart contract usually costs gas, and this means that the thief has to spend gas for every withdraw and claim request made.
 While it's true that the owner has to do the same in order to override the requests of the thief, the thief has to do that for the entire mass-theft operation.

 The claim cost (from the vault configuration) makes the upfront costs higher.
 The smart contract stores a claim request only if an amount of cryptocurrency equal with the claim cost is paid to the smart contract.
-This cryptocurrency is deposited in the vault and is transferred with the rest of the cryptocurrency.
+This cryptocurrency is deposited in the vault and may be spent with the rest of the cryptocurrency.
 The entity which is able to withdraw the cryptocurrency from the vault also gets the claim cost paid by other entity.

 The claim cost makes the upfront cost of trying to steal cryptocurrency much higher than the cost of securing cryptocurrency by making the thief waste money at every theft attempt of the mass-theft operation (whereas the owner wastes money only for one vault).